splunk/docker-splunk/docs/advanced/DISTRIBUTED_TOPOLOGY.md

 * splunk_cluster_master
 * splunk_heavy_forwarder

-For more information about these roles, refer to [Splunk Splexicon](https://docs.splunk.com/splexicon).
+For more information about these roles, refer to the [Splunk Splexicon](https://docs.splunk.com/splexicon).

 After creating a Compose file, you can start an entire cluster with `docker-compose`:
 ```